Sync all connectors

 Terminal window

-dinobase refresh --stale # refresh all stale sources
+dinobase refresh --stale # refresh all stale connectors

 dinobase refresh --stale --pretty